 The problem of sequencing is not of an exact matching but obtaining approximate matches through consensus.
 Hence techniques try to obtain a consensus sequence through approximate matches by following an overlap and consensus scheme [5].
-The process of reading chopped DNA
+The process of reading chopped DNA and creating a consensus sequence is shown in Fig 1.

-This work was supported in part by the NSF EPSCoR Fellowship (NSF EPSCoR Nevada).
+This work was supported in part by the EPSCoR-RING TRUE III-TASK 17 Fellowship (NSF EPSCoR Nevada).